 The film also supports a plethora of great supporting characters such as Ellen Brody (Lorraine Gary) as the supportive wife, Mrs. Kintner (Lee Fierro) the distraught mother who loses her only child to the shark and blames Chief Brody, and Mayor Vaughn (Murray Hamilton) who doesn’t want the beaches closed as that would destroy the towns economy and result in the Mafia fitting him with a pair of cement shoes?

-If you’d read the Peter Benchley novel you would know that the real reason that Mayor Vaughn was against closing the beaches during the 4th of July wasn’t just because he was a sniveling coward and slave to his own greed, but because he was in deep with a group of “Silent Partners” who had invested heavily into real estate on the island, and those investors just happened to be mob related.
-That is just one of many changes the movie made when it came to its cast of characters; in fact most of the people in the book were fairly unlikable, Spielberg himself said he was on the side of the shark when reading the book, and the most egregious example of this is the “love triangle” between Chief Brody, his wife, and Matt Hooper that Benchley created.
-In the book the Chief and his wife were constantly bickering which resulted in Ellen Brody sneaking off to a local motel to have a tryst with Matt Hooper.
-So when the shark eats Hooper (yes, he dies in the book but not in the movie) it’s kind of a karmic payback.
+If you’d read the Peter Benchley novel you would know that the real reason that Mayor Vaughn was against closing the beaches during the 4th of July wasn’t just because he was a snivelling coward and slave to his own greed, but because he was in deep with a group of “Silent Partners” who had invested heavily into real estate on the island, and those investors just happened to be mob-related.
+That is just one of many changes the movie made when it came to its cast of characters, in fact, most of the people in the book were fairly unlikable, Spielberg himself said he was on the side of the shark when reading the book, and the most egregious example of this is the “love triangle” between Chief Brody, his wife, and Matt Hooper that Benchley created.
+In the book, the Chief and his wife were constantly bickering which resulted in Ellen Brody sneaking off to a local motel to have a tryst with Matt Hooper.
+So when the shark eats Hooper (yes, he dies in the book but not in the movie) it’s kind of karmic payback.

-The shark himself has quite the different ending in the book; in the movie Brody rams a compressed air tank inside the beast’s mouth, and when the shark makes it’s finally run on our hero Brody shoots the tank and the shark explodes.
-Author Peter Benchley took umbrage to this change as the whole idea is patently ridiculous (something Mythbusters confirmed), unless the shark had early swallowed a bottle of nitroglycerin and some C4 explosives.
+The shark himself has quite a different ending in the book, in the movie, Brody rams a compressed air tank inside the beast’s mouth, and when the shark makes its final run on our hero Brody shoots the tank and the shark explodes.
+Author Peter Benchley took umbrage to this change as the whole idea is patently ridiculous (something Mythbusters confirmed) unless the shark had early swallowed a bottle of nitroglycerin and some C4 explosives.
 So how did the shark die in the book you ask?
 It succumbed to its wounds and sank to the bottom of the ocean.
-Call me old fashioned but I prefer exploding sharks over realism any day.
+Call me old-fashioned but I prefer exploding sharks over realism any day.

 Despite not once seeing the shark during the barrel chase sequence it is still one of the most exciting and suspenseful action scenes put to film.

-Jaws is a film that speaks to our primal fears and despite those fears we readily go along on this mad adventure with Brody, Hooper and Quint as they set out to take on nature’s greatest eating machine.
+Jaws is a film that speaks to our primal fears and despite those fears, we readily go along on this mad adventure with Brody, Hooper, and Quint as they set out to take on nature’s greatest eating machine.
 We agonize over Chrissie’s horrible death, are shocked at the brutal taking of the Kintner boy, laugh with the comradery over our heroes as they bicker amongst themselves, and thrill to the chase as man versus nature as it’s never been filmed before.
 Never before and not really since either.
-The success of Jaws had Universal clamoring for a sequel (eventually making three of them), and every other studio was also trying to cash in on the Jawsmania with their own versions.
-My personal favorite was the 1977 horror film The Car as it wasn’t just another killer fish movie but took some of the basic framework of Jaws and worked it into a desert town being terrorized by a demonic car.
+The success of Jaws had Universal clamouring for a sequel (eventually making three of them), and every other studio was also trying to cash in on the Jawsmania with their own versions.
+My personal favourite was the 1977 horror film The Car as it wasn’t just another killer fish movie but took some of the basic frameworks of Jaws and worked it into a desert town being terrorized by a demonic car.